Supporting our charitable communities

 It’s clear that something needs to be done to both reduce the number of people living in poverty and the amount of food going into landfill, which as a result emits large amounts of carbon into the atmosphere – this is where The Lost Food Project comes in.

-This year Ikano Insight is supporting The Lost Food Project (TLFP) in their efforts to fight hunger and climate change by tackling food waste.
+Since 2023, Ikano Insight has supported The Lost Food Project (TLFP) in their efforts to fight hunger and climate change by tackling food waste.
 TLFP prevents surplus food and other non-food products from going to landfill and redistributes them to over 56 charities and thousands of families in low-cost housing areas.

 Past partners